LABOUR SUPPORT

 Our objective today is to raise awareness of our impact as humans on the labour and birth experience.
 We'll examine our presence, communication style, language, and actions and consider how we can be supportive in a birth space.

-We'll use practical tools and role-play to explore how we can support what's happening emotionally, physiologically, and anatomically for the labouring person.
+We'll use practical tools and role-play to explore how we can support the labouring person emotionally, physiologically, and anatomically.

-Hi I’m Ruth Ruttan.
-I'm a doula, pre/postpartum movement specialist and dancer.
+Hi, I’m Ruth Ruttan.
+I'm a doula, prenatal & postpartum movement specialist and dancer.
 You can learn more about me here - Meet Ruth

-My approach to supporting labour and birth involves several lenses: as an artist, I use connection and creativity; as a movement expert, I use anatomical knowledge and understanding of movement and instruction; and as a doula, I use my training to support physiology.
+My approach to supporting labour and birth involves several lenses: as an artist, I utilize connection and creativity; as a movement expert, I draw on anatomical knowledge and an understanding of movement and instruction; and as a doula, I leverage my training to support physiological processes.

 Obviously, doulas come in all forms and labour support can look many ways!
 I'm hoping that as you support births, you can draw on your unique skills to form your comfort in the birth spaces.

-I'm also hoping that by the end of our time together, whether you're experienced in the birth world or not, you'll have some tools for walking into a birth space, bringing calm and comfort, feeling comfortable, and being able to connect with your clients' natural rhythm.
+I'm also hoping that by the end of our time together, whether you're experienced in the birth world or not, you'll have some tools for entering a birth space, bringing calm and comfort, feeling at ease, and connecting with your clients' natural rhythm.

 It would be absurd to think we could cover everything related to support, so I've selected a few key areas for us to focus on.